Logo Design: Sam Dyer (email@example.com)

 Two of the exhibitions are already running and are available to see with a ticket to the relevant museum.

 On 19 May, we celebrated Foundation Stone Day with live music and a projection of poetry onto No. 1 Royal Crescent called Words on Stone as poetry, especially commissioned for the anniversary.
 Free music performances took place at No. 1 Royal Crescent and the Bath Museum of Architecture as part of Party in the City.

 To find out more about some of the exciting events and exhibitions we have coming up please visit the events pages of Bath Preservation Trust’s three museums: No. 1 Royal Crescent, the Museum of Bath Architecture, and Beckford’s Tower or look at a pdf of our latest Events Leaflet

-You can also keep up to date with Royal Crescent 250 by following us on Twitter, and looking out for #royalcrescent250
+You can also keep up to date with Royal Crescent 250 by following us:

 The Royal Crescent is one of the most impressive representations of architectural innovation and imagination in Georgian Britain, and was one of the reasons why Bath was awarded UNESCO World Heritage status in 1987.
 No other building better encapsulates the architectural innovation, social identity and creative imagination of Georgian Britain.
 It stands as a doorway through which the history of the Georgian period can be discovered, providing inspiration for the architecture of the future.